Skip to main content

 WildcardMeaning

--Includes all values in the specified range.
-For example, in the "day" field, 1-15 includes the 1st to the 15th of the specified month.
+-Includes all values within the specified range.
+For example, in the "day" field, '1-15' includes the 1st to the 15th of the specified month.

 *Represents all values.
 In the "hour" field, it represents every hour.

 /Specifies increments.
-In the "minute" field, entering 1/10 specifies repetition every ten minutes starting from the first minute.
-For example, the 111th minute, the 21st minute, and the 31st minute, and so on.
+In the "minute" field, entering '1/10' specifies repetition every ten minutes starting from the first minute.
+For example, the 11th minute, 21st minute, 31st minute, and so on.

 Note

-When both the "day" and "day of week" fields are specified in a Cron expression, they are in an "OR" relationship, meaning both conditions take effect.
+In a Cron expression, when both the "day" and "day of week" fields are specified, they have an OR relationship, meaning both conditions are effective.

 cronjob example

-Below are some Cron expressions and their meanings:
+The following lists some Cron expressions and their corresponding meanings: